To guide the writing process, remember that writing is simply written communication.

 If a student has difficulty with composition, encourage him or her whenever possible to write about things with which (s)he is familiar.

 It is sometimes acceptable for the teacher to change an assignment slightly into something the student is comfortable writing about.

 Free reading should also be encouraged as much as possible.
 The best writers read a lot, a whole lot!

 Many children who have trouble writing read very little and pay attention in class even less.
 Then they become exasperated with the teacher’s writing assignment.

 Encourage your child to make the most of his or her education by becoming a good listener in class and by using free time by reading books for fun.

-In modern society, people move often, and young children can be encouraged to send postcards, write short letters, or compose emails to out-of-town grandparents, relatives, or friends who have moved away.
+In modern society, people move often, and children can be encouraged to send postcards, write short letters, or compose emails to out-of-town grandparents, relatives, or friends who have moved away.

 Today even primary students are expected to write short paragraphs on selected topics.
 Children who have had some experience writing to friends and relatives often have an easier time with school writing assignments.

 Self-Help Questions for Students to Ask Themselves before They Begin to Write:

 - For whom am I writing?